Roy Horn of Vegas duo Siegfried & Roy dead from coronavirus

 Horn was born in wartime Germany as "bombs were exploding all around" his mother, according to the pair's website.

-The duo met more than 60 ago when they worked on a cruise ship, Horn as a steward and Siegfriend as a magician, according to the statement.
-Horn ended helping with the act.
+The duo met more than 60 years ago when they worked on a cruise ship, Horn as a steward and Siegfriend as a magician, according to a statement from the act's publicity firm.
+Horn ended up helping with the act.

+They hit Vegas in 1967 and, in 1989, started a 14-year run at the Mirage that transformed the duo into a singular tourism draw.
+Their $30 million production at the hotel sold out nightly, according to the statement.

+The pair used a collection of animals onstage that included white tigers, white lions, leopards, jaguars and an elephant

 "Roy was a fighter his whole life including during these final days," Fischbacher said.
 "I give my heartfelt appreciation to the team of doctors, nurses and staff at Mountain View Hospital who worked heroically against this insidious virus that ultimately took Roy’s life."